 Every employer in Alabama is required to purchase and maintain workers compensation insurance in case there is an injury on the job.
 If you are injured on the job in Alabama, you have the right to consult with the doctor or medical professional of your choosing.

 Alabama labor laws do not refer to governing payment related to overtime.
 As such, only federal overtime laws apply.
-Unfortunately, some dishonest employers try to get around Alabama employee rights by hiring their workers as salaried employees instead of per hour.
+Unfortunately, some dishonest employers try to get around Alabama employee rights by hiring their workers as salaried employees instead of hourly.

 Alabama employees who feel their employers have violated overtime laws can take several types of actions to ensure their rights are protected.

 Meals and Breaks